eclipse-openj9/openj9-docs/docs/xgcpolicy.md

     Testing during development

     - GC performance.
-Use `nogc` to provide a baseline when testing the performance of other GC policies, including the provision of a latency baseline for low-latency.
+Use `nogc` as a baseline when testing the performance of other GC policies, including the provision of a low-latency baseline.

     - Application memory.
-Use `nogc` to test your settings for allocated memory, use [`-Xmx`](xms.md) to set the heap size that should not be exceeded.
-If your application tries to exceed your memory limit, it will crash with a heap dump.
+Use `nogc` to test your settings for allocated memory.
+If you use [`-Xmx`](xms.md) to set the heap size that should not be exceeded, then your application will crash with a heap dump if it tries to exceed your memory limit.

-    - VM interface.
-Use `nogc` to help with VM interface to the GC; the `nogc` policy is the minimum implementation possible and so provides a simple test case.

     Running applications with minimal or no GC requrements

-    - You might use `nogc` when an application is so short lived that allocated memory is never exhausted and running a full GC cycle is therfore a waste of resources.
+    - You might use `nogc` when an application is so short lived that allocated memory is never exhausted and running a full GC cycle is therefore a waste of resources.

     - Similarly, when memory application is well understood or where there is rarely memory to be reclaimed, you might prefer to avoid unnecessary GC cycles and rely on a failover mechanism to occasionally restart the VM as necessary.